News 10 April, 2024

 What is a Master File and what is its purpose?

 A Master File is similar to a Local File in that it provides insight into the operations of the Group, however, the difference here is that the Master File details the operations of the entire Group.
-The Master File is generally completed by a headquarters or parent entity and is filed, if required, by the local entity(ies) of the Group.
-The purpose of a Master File is to document various aspects relating to the business – with a focus on the main transfer pricing policies – of the Group Entities, an outline of the Group structure – including any restructurings within the Group – the intangible assets owned or used by the Group, the financing arrangements within the Group and the relevant tax and financial positions throughout the Group.
+The Master File is usually prepared by the parent company and filed by local group entities if required.
+The Master File documents business aspects, focusing on the main transfer pricing policies of the Group Entities.
+It includes an outline of the Group structure including any restructurings within the Group.
+The intangible assets owned or used by the Group.
+The financing arrangements within the Group and the relevant tax and financial positions throughout the Group.

 When is it required to prepare/submit a Master File?

-What requirements need to be met to consider the Master File compliant with Dutch legislation?
+What requirements must be met for the Master File to be compliant with transfer pricing in the Netherlands?

 As per Section 10.1 of GG-26874, 2022, The Transfer Pricing Supplementary Documentation Requirements Regulations of 30 December 2015 (“DB2015/462M”) lays out the requirements for the content of the Master File.
 The DB205/462M is largely reflective of Annex I to Chapter V of the OECD Guidelines.
 As per the Annex, the following items need to be present and addressed in the Master File for it to be considered complete: